-While it’s possible to paint your own vehicle, it involves patience, skill and a range of paints and tools that you may need to purchase specifically for the job.
-Furthermore, the end result may not be of a particularly high-quality, making do-it-yourself paint jobs more suitable for older vehicles or all-terrain vehicles that frequently pick up knocks and scratches.
+While it’s possible to paint your own vehicle, it involves patience, skill and a range of paints and tools you may need to purchase specifically for the job.
+The result of your own paint job may not provide the high-quality vehicle facelift you are looking for.
+Do-it-yourself paint jobs are best suited for older vehicles or all-terrain vehicles that frequently pick up knocks and scratches.

 For people looking to restore a family vehicle or collector’s car to its original condition, it’s usually a better idea to employ the services of an auto repair shop where professionals apply up to 24 even coats of paint for a high-gloss, durable finish.

 Many body shops offer several levels of service to cater to customers with different budgets and requirements.